The European Arrest Warrant Project

 In 2007, the Dutch Ministry of Justice contributed financially enabling the continuation of the project because the system of surrender was still developing and we, both as an Institute and as a consortium, wanted to carry on the work so as to ensure readily available information for those interested in and having to work with the relatively new system.
 Both grants helped to maintain contacts with both individuals and organisations within a Pan-European network of specialists in the field.
 The network was established as part of the project and has been the basis for developments since.

 Nowadays all 28 member states of the European Union make frequently use of the surrender procedure and more and more individuals are becoming aware of the system as such.
 In the coming years more citizens of the European Union, probably with some new countries joining, will need to have easy-to-access and exhaustive information.
 Since 2002 many more framework decisions and directives in the field of criminal justice have been adopted and implemented, thus emphasizing even more the reality of mutual recognition in the day-to-day practice of judicial and criminal cooperation within the European Union.

-Over the years the (www.eurowarrant.net) website has served as a platform for discussion, exchange of information and opinions both for practitioners and academics.
+Also, the website has served as a platform for discussion, exchange of information and opinions both for practitioners and academics.